 Family and Community Services

-Family and Community Services - will open at 1 p.m. on Wednesday, December 19!
+Family and Community Services is open at the Community Centre

 Public parking is limited in the area and public transit is recommended if possible.
-Limited two-hour street parking in designated spaces on Festival Lane, Festival Way and Festival Avenue; and outdoor parking lots near the Community Centre are available at no charge.
+Limited two-hour street parking in designated spaces is available on Festival Lane, Festival Way and Festival Avenue, and outdoor parking lots near the Community Centre are available at no charge.

 MONDAY and FRIDAY